The City of Gainesville has a mandatory commercial recycling ordinance that requires all commercial properties to recycle. While compliance

 this ordinance is required by the city, it also provides the additional benefit of the satisfaction of helping to preserve natural resources for future generations.

 Apartment/condo complexes are also considered commercial properties.
 If you live in an apartment/condo, check with the office manager to find out where the recycling station/area is located.

-Residential Curbside recycling continues to expand what is recyclable in your orange and blue bins each year (recent additions include office paper, junk mail, plastic tubs, pasteboard, paperback books,
+Residential curbside recycling continues to expand what is recyclable in your orange and blue bins each year (recent additions include office paper, junk mail, plastic tubs, pasteboard, paperback books,

 All residents are encouraged to recycle your holiday/party string lights.
-You can drop them off at the Public Works Center, 405 NW 39 Avenue at any time.
-There is a string lights recycling container outside the lobby of the new Administrative building.
+You can drop them off at the Public Works Center, 405 NW 39th Ave., at any time.
+A string lights recycling container has been placed outside the lobby of the aAdministrative building.

-When in doubt ---- don't throw it out.
+When in doubt, don't throw it out.
 Check out the A-Z Recycling Source guide first to see if it can be recycled in some way.

 Last updated September 2019